GaryChengld/LearningAWS/DAV-C01-preparation.md

 * CloudFront Key Pairs - IAM users can't create CloudFront key pairs.
 You must log in using root credentials to create key pairs.

+* You can authenticate to your DB instance using AWS Identity and Access Management (IAM) database authentication.
+IAM database authentication works with MySQL and PostgreSQL.

 #### KMS

 * KMS stores the CMK, and receives data from the clients, which it encrypts and sends back
 <img src="https://media.datacumulus.com/aws-dva-pt/assets/pt1-q14-i1.jpg" />

+* While AWS KMS does support sending data up to 4 KB to be encrypted directly, envelope encryption can offer significant performance benefits.
+When you encrypt data directly with AWS KMS it must be transferred over the network.
+Envelope encryption reduces the network load since only the request and delivery of the much smaller data key go over the network.
+The data key is used locally in your application or encrypting AWS service, avoiding the need to send the entire block of data to AWS KMS and suffer network latency.

+* AWS Lambda environment variables can have a maximum size of 4 KB.
+Additionally, the direct 'Encrypt' API of KMS also has an upper limit of 4 KB for the data payload.
+To encrypt 1 MB, you need to use the Encryption SDK and pack the encrypted file with the lambda function.

+#### Kinesis

+* Server-side encryption is a feature in Amazon Kinesis Data Streams that automatically encrypts data before it's at rest by using an AWS KMS customer master key (CMK) you specify.
+Data is encrypted before it's written to the Kinesis stream storage layer and decrypted after it's retrieved from storage.
+As a result, your data is encrypted at rest within the Kinesis Data Streams service.
+Also, the HTTPS protocol ensures that data inflight is encrypted as well.

 #### Policy
 * Instead of creating individual policies for each user, you can use policy variables and create a single policy that applies to multiple users (a group policy).
 Policy variables act as placeholders.
 When you make a request to AWS, the placeholder is replaced by a value from the request when the policy is evaluated.